 The Drama Club

-team is a family.
+Team is a Family.

-We’re a mix of former theater kids, formerly incarcerated kids, activists, teachers, and artists.
+We’re a mix of former theater kids,

 • Founder, Executive Director